binaryrx/manga-reader/backend/README.md

 npm run seed
 ```

-go to localhost:8080 to view created db, default credentials in .env
+go to localhost:8080 for adminer panel to view created db , default credentials in .env

 # Model a Manga Reading Database